nikitavoloboev/data/docs/books/books.md

 Below are books I read (or listened) sorted by year I read them in.
 The books with links attached will lead to notes I made when reading the book.
 Books with 🌟 are my favorite.

+More books should be interactive and web first like [these notes](https://thebeginningofinfinity.xyz/).

 ### 2019

 - 21 Lessons for the 21st Century 🌟